Looking To Install A Wood Stove? - What You Need To Know

 How High Does My Flue Need To Go When It Exits The Roof?

-The required height of the flue as it exists in the roof depends on the pitch of the roof and the position of the flue in relation to the ridge.
+The required height of the flue, as it exists in the roof, depends on the roof's pitch and the flue's position in relation to the ridge.

-• Case 2: Somewhere else on the roof.
-If the flue exits somewhere else on the roof, there must be at least 2300mm of horizontal clearance between the top of the flue and the ridge.
-The height of the flue, therefore, depends on the pitch of the roof.
+- Case 2: Somewhere else on the roof.
+If the flue exits somewhere else on the roof, at least 2300mm of horizontal clearance must be between the top of the flue and the ridge.
+Therefore, the flue's height depends on the roof's pitch.
 A Typical 30° pitch would result in a 1.8m high chimney above the tiles.

 Do I Need Extra Room Ventilation For A Wood Burner?

-Usually, you do not require any additional room ventilation after installing a wood burner, provided the Kw output is not greater than 5Kw.
+Usually, you do not require additional room ventilation after installing a wood burner, provided the Kw output is not greater than 5Kw.
 The first 5Kw is free, so to speak, and then it's an additional 550mm² of ventilation per Kw, so, for example, a 7Kw stove would require an extra 1100mm² of ventilation (approx. the size of 2 x 50p pieces).
-A plastic vent could be installed through an external wall to achieve the additional ventilation required.
-Failure to comply with the additional ventilation into the room could cause the stove to burn inefficiently.
+A plastic vent could be installed through an external wall to achieve the required ventilation.
+Failure to comply with the additional ventilation in the room could cause the stove to burn inefficiently.

 Please note that you must install a carbon monoxide detector.
-These are a good idea in general but are particularly helpful for providing an early warning if your flue backs up.
-Place 150mm below the ceiling, 300mm from a wall and between 1000mm and 3000mm from your wood stove.
+These are a good idea but are particularly helpful for providing an early warning if your flue backs up.
+Place 150mm below the ceiling, 300mm from a wall and 1000mm and 3000mm from your wood stove.

 Fitting A Wood Burner Into A New Passive Build Home